 Staying Safe When Days are Short

-The air is growing warmer, the early blooms are popping up on trail — but the long days of summer are still a few months away.
+The air is growing colder, the leaves are beginning to turn and the long days of summer are behind us.

-It’s April.
-The air is growing warmer, the early blooms are popping up on trail — but the long days of summer are still a few months away.
+The air is growing colder, the leaves are beginning to turn and the long days of summer are behind us.
 When choosing your weekend adventures, make sure to keep the amount of daylight in mind and plan accordingly.

 Here are three tips to make sure you never get caught in the dark on your next outing: